awruef/crab-clang/README.md

    `f() < g()`) then the code for calculation needs to be in block *A* and the assumes need to be in terms of the temporaries produced by the calculation.

+   One way to deal with this that I thought of today: as a pre-pass, identify all basic blocks that are the target of a branch, and create pre versions of those basic blocks only to hold assume statements.
+Actually, this doesn't need to be done as a pre-pass, it could probably be done during the insertion of the assume statements.
+At the point when the assume statements are being generated, we're in block _A_ with succs _B_ and _C_.
+Create block _B'_ and _C'_, and make _A_ branch to _B'_ and _C'_.
+Put `assume` statements into _B'_ and _C'_, then have _B'_ branch to _B_ and _C'_ branch to _C_.